Ondansetron (Zofran) in Drug & Alcohol Detox

 • Treat substance use disorders

-During medical detox, other medications are used to manage these symptoms and risks.
+During detox, other medications are used to manage these symptoms and risks as part of medication-assisted treatment and broader substance abuse treatment programs.
 For example, buprenorphine may be used for opioid withdrawal and cravings, and benzodiazepines are commonly used during alcohol detox to reduce seizure risk.

 These medications work on different systems in the body.
 Ondansetron’s role is comfort — helping control vomiting so the body can better tolerate detox while other treatments address safety and withdrawal symptoms.